lmtraders59/se_project_aroundtheus/README.md

 - OOP

 # Plan to improve the project
-In the future adding more JavaScript functionality
+In the future plans to add more JavaScript functionality

 # Github Pages Link